cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 ### Calling the Agent in your dev environment

-The access agent and RDB access agent are accessible at localhost:48888, or host.docker.internal:48888 from inside a Docker container (on Windows/Mac).
+The triple store access agent and RDB access agent are accessible at localhost:48888, or host.docker.internal:48888 from inside a Docker container (on Windows/Mac).

-The <b>AccessAgent</b> is usually called using the queryStore or updateStore found in the AccessAgentCaller and JPSAgent classes of JPS_BASE_LIB.
+The <b>Triple Store Access Agent</b> is usually called using the queryStore or updateStore found in the AccessAgentCaller and JPSAgent classes of JPS_BASE_LIB.
 Both methods take two arguments: the targetResourceID and the SPARQL query/update.

 The <b>RDB Access Agent</b> is usually called using the getRDBUrl found in the RDBAccessAgentCaller and JPSAgent classes of JPS_BASE_LIB.
 The method takes one argument: the targetResourceID.

-There are three ways to call your local access/rdb-access agent:
+There are three ways to call your local TripleStoreAccess/RDBAccess agent:
 1. Set url.accessagent.host in the jps.properties file in jps_base_lib.
 2. Set the ACCESSAGENT_HOST environment variable.
 This is recommended if running your code from a docker container and can be done in the docker-compose file.
 3. Alternatively, a full URL containing the correct host:port can be supplied as the targetResourceID e.g.